Time per visit

 Functional medicine isn't alternative medicine.
 It uses the same labs, the same medications, and the same evidence base as conventional medicine — just deployed differently, and with the time to actually interpret the picture across systems.
 When pharmaceutical intervention is the right call, we use it.
 When it isn't, we don't reach for it to fill the visit.

-Most functional medicine in Bellingham is practiced by naturopathic doctors (NDs), who train in four-year programs that cover both conventional and natural medicine.
+Locally, most functional medicine is practiced by naturopathic doctors (NDs), who train in four-year programs that cover both conventional and natural medicine.
 NDs do excellent work, particularly on the lifestyle, nutrition, and botanical-medicine end of functional care.
 They're a real and valuable part of the local healthcare ecosystem.

 Mt.
 Baker Medical is MD-led.
-Dr. Scribner is a board-certified emergency physician (FACEP) with twenty years of acute-care training plus the A4M Fellowship in functional and anti-aging medicine.
+Dr. Scribner is a board-certified emergency physician (FACEP) with nearly two decades in medicine — fifteen of those in emergency medicine — plus the A4M Fellowship in functional and anti-aging medicine.
 That training combination brings several capabilities to the table.

 The right choice between MD-led and ND-led functional medicine depends on what you're optimizing for.
 For patients with complex symptoms, multiple medications, prior workups that didn't find anything, or a history of conditions where prescription intervention may be needed — MD-led tends to fit.
 For patients optimizing primarily through lifestyle, nutrition, and botanical support — ND-led may fit better.
 We don't see this as competitive; we see it as different tools.